 27 trails | 7 lifts | 1000 ft. vertical

 Elk Mountain was one of the first commercial ski areas to open in Pennsylvania in 1959.
 It is set in the picturesque "Endless Mountains" about a half hour north of Scranton.
 Today, Elk has seven lifts and 27 slopes, including some of the most challenging in the region.
-The resort also has its own distinctive character; the resort regularly plants Norway spruce and red and white pines.
-Since the mid-1980s, more than 13,000 trees have been planted.
+The resort also has its own distinctive character, the resort regularly plants Norway spruce and red and white pines.
+Since the 1970s, more than 30,000 trees have been planted.

 26 trails | 9 lifts | 470 ft. vertical